9 Ayurvedic sleep remedies to manage insomnia

 Ayurvedic explanation of insomnia

 Despite sleeping for 7 to 8 hours, have you ever woken you feeling unrested and groggy?
 That’s insomnia.
 Insomnia can also look like having trouble falling asleep or waking up frequently during the night and not being able to return to sleep.
-Another thing: insomnia can mean waking up awfully early in the morning and then laying awake.
+Another thing: insomnia can mean waking up awfully early in the morning and then lying awake.

 What leads to insomnia?